Constructing (Co)inductive Types via Large Sizes: The type theory

 \subsection{Type equivalences}

-As mentioned, we want to internalise parametricity for quantifying over sizes, which we do by adding additional equivalences to the theory as axioms.
+We want to internalise parametricity for quantifying over sizes in our theory, which we do by adding additional equivalences to the theory as axioms.
 These equivalences describe how universal and existential quantification over sizes commute with the type constructors for small types.
-They will allow us to encode (co)inductive types in the calculus, and their consistency will be justified by the model we construct.
+They will allow us to encode (co)inductive types in the calculus, and their consistency will be justified by the model we construct in \ref{sec:model}.

-With this definition out of the way, we can describe the relevant type equivalences.
-Before introducing the additional axioms for the calculus, we consider two equivalences which can be constructed in the calculus already.
-These equivalences correspond to swapping function arguments and elements of pairs. \begin{proposition} For small types \(A\) and \(B(x,i)\) with \(i \notin \rm{fv}(A)\):
+Before introducing the additional axioms for the calculus, we show that two equivalences can be constructed in the calculus already.
+These correspond to swapping function arguments and elements of pairs. \begin{proposition} For small types \(A\) and \(x:A,i:\sf{Size}\vdash B(x,i)\) we have the following equivalences:

-\end{proposition} We also require equivalences showing the remaining interactions between the quantifiers and \(\Sigma\), \(\Pi\), and \(<\), for all \emph{small types} \(A\), \(B(i,x)\), and \(C(i)\).
-These are not constructible in the calculus, so we add these as axioms, similarly to what is done in guarded type theory \cite{mogelberg, guardedtypes16}.
+\end{proposition} We also require equivalences showing the remaining interactions between the quantifiers and \(\Sigma\), \(\Pi\), and \(<\), for all \emph{small types} \(A\), \(x:A,i:\sf{Size}\vdash B(x,i)\), and \(i: \Size \vdash C(i)\).
+These are not constructible in the calculus, so we add these as axioms, similarly to what has been done in guarded type theory \cite{mogelberg, guardedtypes16}.

-More precisely, for each equivalence, a canonical map $f$ can already be defined in one direction: for \(\exists\) these are the right-to-left maps and for \(\forall\) these are the left-to-right maps.
+More precisely, for each equivalence, a \emph{canonical} map $f$ can already be defined in one direction: for \(\exists\) these are the right-to-left maps and for \(\forall\) these are the left-to-right maps.
 Our axioms state that each such $f$ forms an equivalence, giving us a quasi-inverse in the other direction.

 Note that the first equivalence differs in the fact that the existential quantifier does not exactly commute with the small $\Pi$-type; we will call this \emph{weakly commuting} later on.
 The intuitive reason for this is as follows: to go from right to left, there must be a limit of all sizes in the range of the dependent product.
-However, we cannot guarantee that the type $B$ is monotone, or covariant, in $\Size$, so we make use of $\exists j < i .B(x, j)$ instead, which is monotone in $\Size$.
+However, we cannot guarantee that the type $B$ is monotone (also known as covariant) in $\Size$, so we make use of $\exists j < i .B(x, j)$ instead, which is monotone in $\Size$.
 Importantly, this axiom thus provides an implicit construction of limits of sequences of sizes in the theory, without explicitly adding a limit operator on sizes to the syntax.

 With these parametricity axioms, we can also show how the quantifiers interact with fixed types such as the base types: \begin{proposition} For a small type \(A\) with \(i\notin\sf{fv}(A)\), we have the following: \end{proposition} \begin{proof} We first prove both statements in the special case where \(A\coloneqq\top\).
 For \(\exists\), we use the fact that for any type \(B\) we have \(\bot\to B\simeq\top\), and for \(\forall\), we use function extensionality: We use this special case and the equivalence \(\Sigma x:A.\,\top\simeq A\) to prove the general versions: \end{proof}